-Village Hall personnel may accrue a maximum of sixty (60) hours of comp. time.
-Police personnel may accrue a maximum of eighty (80) hours of comp. time.
+Personnel may accrue a maximum of eighty (80) hours of comp. time.

 Non-union police department and Village employees may use compensated time in any increment with prior approval by a Supervisor.
 If it is not possible to approve the particular request, compensatory time off will be granted within a reasonable period, normally within thirty (30) days, unless the requested time off would unduly disrupt operations.